-Figure 8.
-Estimated abundances of trout \geq 252 mm (\approx 10") in the Madison River.
-Black lines are the management goals for each section.
+Figure 5.
+Estimated abundance of all trout \geq 252 mm (\approx 10") in three long-term monitoring sections of the Madison River.
+Black dashed lines represent the management goals for trout abundance in each section.

-Figure 9.
-Percentages of \geq 252 mm (\approx 10") trout captured in the Madison River that were \geq 406 mm (\approx 16").
-Black lines are management goals for each section.
+Figure 6.
+Percentage of \geq 252 mm trout that are \geq 406 mm (\approx 16") in three long-term monitoring sections of the Madison River.
+Black dashed lines represent the management goals for trout size structure in each section.